mawinkler/c1-playground/README.md

 ### Supported Cluster Variants

-Originally, the playground was desigined to create a kubernetes cluster locally on the host running the playground scripts.
+Originally, the playground was designed to create a kubernetes cluster locally on the host running the playground scripts.
 This is still the fastest way of getting a cluster up and running.

 In addition to the local cluster, it is also possible to use most functionality of the playground on the managed clusters of the main cloud providers AWS, GCP & Azure as well.
 Going into this direction requires you to work on a Linux / MacOS shell and an authenticated CLI to the chosen cloud provider (`aws`, `az` or `gcloud`).